Skip to Content

 Satay is NOT one of those dishes.

-Spelled sate in Indonesian and Malaysian but pronounced the same as the English “satay”, this is a dish that’s hard not to like and one of the first things I would look for on any return visit to either country.
+Spelled sate in Indonesian and Malaysian but pronounced the same as the English “satay”, this skewered meat dish is almost impossible not to like (unless you’re a vegetarian or vegan).
+It’s one of the first dishes we look for on every return visit to either country.

 Save This on Pinterest!

-No time to read this now?
-Click on the red save button and pin it for later!
+No time to read this chicken satay recipe now?
+Click on the save button and pin it for later!

 Photo by blazejosh via Pixabay